-J. Alex Mitchell, of Durham, NC, was appointed by the North Carolina General Assembly in 2015 to serve on the Board of Governors of the University of North Carolina System.
-His term will end in 2019.
+J. Alex Mitchell, of Durham, NC, was appointed by the North Carolina General Assembly in 2015 and reappointed in 2019 to serve on the Board of Governors of the University of North Carolina System.
+His term will end in 2023.

-Mitchell is the chair of the Strategic Initiatives Committee and vice chair of the Committee on University Governance.
+Mitchell is the vice chair of the Budget and Finance Committee and vice chair of the Strategic Initiatives Committee.

 Mitchell is a real estate developer who has a deep commitment to the UNC System.
 Born and raised in Winston-Salem, Mitchell is a second-generation college graduate.
 He believes a college education is the key factor in positively shifting the trajectory of any family for generations.
 Mitchell is passionate about making sure first-generation students have the same access to the resources they need to become successful.